LaRussell: Influences and artistry

 LaRussell names Lil Wayne, E-40, Eminem, Mac Dre, and Nipsey Hussle as large inspirations.
-His top artists are Tupac Shakur, Drake, Jay-Z, Andre 3000, J. Cole, and Kanye West.
+His top artists are Tupac Shakur, Drake, Jay-Z, André 3000, J. Cole, and Kanye West.
 LaRussell says that his music is genre-bending and mixes many elements together.

 Starting in 2022, after a disgruntling experience with a venue, LaRussell holds many of his performances in his own venue, the Pergola in his home backyard.
 The stage was designed with assistance from Christian Alberto, a local artist.

+In 2026, he appeared on the internet talk show SubwayTakes and claimed Tupac Shakur is the best rapper of all time.

 Philanthropy

-In 2022, he temporarily bought out the restaurant Momo's Cafe in Vallejo and offered a pay-what-you-want menu for the remainder of the year."
+In 2022, he temporarily bought out the restaurant Momo's Cafe in Vallejo and offered a pay-what-you-want menu for the remainder of the year.